 Level All

-<span style="color: #FFFFFF !important;">How a Working Capital Peg Alters the Final Deal Price</span>
+<span style="color: #FFFFFF !important;">What is a Working Capital Peg?
+How It Changes Your Final Sale Price</span>

 What a working capital peg actually is

 A working capital peg is the target level of net working capital the business must deliver at completion.
-Net working capital usually means current assets, such as trade debtors and stock, less current liabilities, such as trade creditors and accrued costs.

 The peg sets a fair handover point.
-It says, in simple terms, “this is what normal looks like”.
+It says, in simple terms: “This is what normal looks like.”

 How the peg changes the final deal price